-Shall be designed to avoid wasting organs, to avoid futile transplants, ... and to promote the efficient management of organ placement;
+• Shall be designed to avoid wasting organs, to avoid futile transplants, ... and to promote the efficient management of organ placement;

-Additionally, the OPTN issues the Guidance to Liver Transplant Programs and the National Liver Review Board for Adult MELD Exception Review and Guidance to Liver Transplant Programs and the National Liver Review Board for Pediatric MELD or PELD Exception Review for the operation of the OPTN.37 This guidance will support the operation of the NLRB by assisting the reviewers with evaluating exception requests.
-The OPTN Final Rule requires the Board to establish performance goals for allocation policies, including "reducing inter-transplant program variance."
-This guidance document will assist in reducing inter-transplant program variance by facilitating more consistent review of exception cases.
+Additionally, the OPTN issues the Guidance to Liver Transplant Programs and the National Liver Review Board for Adult MELD Exception Review and Guidance to Liver Transplant Programs and the National Liver Review Board for Pediatric MELD or PELD Exception Review for the operation of the OPTN.51 This guidance will support the operation of the NLRB by assisting the reviewers with evaluating exception requests.
+The OPTN Final Rule requires the Board to establish performance goals for allocation policies, including "reducing inter-transplant program variance" in performance indicators.52 The changes to these guidance documents are informed by OPTN data and peer review literature, and will assist in reducing inter-transplant program variance in the types of cases reviewed and approved by the NLRB by facilitating more consistent review of exception cases.